-As a student of ANU, you are expected to have full knowledge of and abide by the ANU statutes, rules, policies, orders, and procedures.
+You are expected to have full knowledge of and abide by the ANU statutes, rules, policies, orders, and procedures.
 The ANU policy framework ensures safety, wellbeing and inclusion of all residents, staff and visitors and protection of property.

 In addition to the laws and policies specified in this document, we would like to draw your attention to the following policies which are of particular relevance to you as an on-campus resident: